Only 35% of salespeople believe that marketing knows what they need.

 Apart from automating your sales email outreach, it’s a good idea to streamline your LinkedIn messaging and presence on that professional social network.

-Namely, Leonard is a useful little tool that will help you with all your daily LinkedIn interactions, messages, lead generation, and prospecting.
+Namely, Alfred is a useful little tool that will help you with all your daily LinkedIn interactions, messages, lead generation, and prospecting.

 It’s also our personal recommendation to automate the meeting & appointment booking with Calendly.
 Eliminate the annoying back-and-forth emailing with your prospects until you book the meeting.
 With Calendly, you allow them to pick an available slot in your calendar and book it without having to wait for your reply.